fabiolimace/abow/README.md

 The text was extracted from a random [Wikipedia page](https://pt.wikipedia.org/wiki/Lucius_Ferraris) in Portuguese.

 Note that letter case, punctuation, end of line, and stop words are preserved.
-The author wants to keep them as they are.
-But they can be easily transformed or removed if necessary.
+They can be transformed or removed passing a list of `--options`.

 License
 ------------------------------------------------------